500Foods/TMS-WEB-Core-JSExtend/README.md

 1. For the Design-Time Package, follow these steps.
 - Download the repository ZIP and unzip into your usual Delphi Projects folder.
 - Navigate to the DeSign-Time folder and load the JSExtend project.
-- Using the Project Manager window, right-clcik on JSExtend.bpl and select 'install'.
+- Using the Project Manager window, right-clcik on JSExtend.bpl and select 'Install'.
 - This should install the TJSFlatPickr component.

 2. For the Run-Time/JSFlatPickr.pas file, there are (at least) two options.